prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_Buffer(Geometry, distance) -> Geometry

     Returns the geometry that represents all points whose distance from the specified geometry is less than or equal to the specified distance.
+If the points of the geometry are extremely close together (``delta < 1e-8``), this might return an empty geometry.

 .. function:: ST_Difference(Geometry, Geometry) -> Geometry